andmos/SNS/README.md

 V 1.0 "Glittertind"
 ===
-Contains installasiona and configuration of:
+Contains install and configuration of:
 - Apache2
 - PHP5
 - MySQL